 “Oh” I respond, as I silently pray to the weather gods to not mess with my dad.

 We make our way down a bumpy back road and spot the harvester already in one of the rows.
-A few seconds later, I’m riding on what can only be described as a transformer as the machine straddles a row and picks the grapes.
+A few seconds later, I’m riding on what can only be described as a transformer: a giant metal machine that straddles a row and picks the grapes.
 The driver, one of three on the farm, tells me that this is his favourite part of the job, and I can see why.
 You are on top of the world.